netiam/netiam/README.md

 In comparison to the well known [middleware](http://stephensugden.com/middleware_guide/) concept of [Node.js](http://nodejs.org/), these modules are applied on a per route base.

-We are using [Express](http://expressjs.com/) as core infrastructure layer for routing requests and serving data.
+The library is using [Express](http://expressjs.com/) as core infrastructure layer for routing requests and serving data.

 ### Basic example